-- Truck the container to a rail terminal in southern Poland and let a train take it to the Port of Hamburg or Bremerhaven.
+- Truck the container to a rail terminal in Poland and let a train take it to the Port of Hamburg or Bremerhaven.

 - Send the container by rail to the Port of Gdynia for transportation by water to Hamburg or Bremerhaven.

-Door-to-door service = lower ocean freight costs
+Get door-to-door service for lower ocean freight costs

 Shipping is one domain where two heads—or three, or four—are not better than one.
 Every service provider who manages your transportation by vessel, rail or truck adds a handling fee to the carrier’s rate.
-That’s only to be expected.
+That’s to be expected.
 Service companies make their profit based on the value they add when they work on your behalf.